RenderKit/embree/README.md

 `rtcIntersect1M` and `rtcOccluded1M` while taking a stream of pointers to single rays as input.
-The `rtcIntersectNp` and `rtcOccludedNp` functions do not require the individual components of the SOA ray packets to be stored sequentially in memory, but at different adresses as specified in the `RTCRayNp` structure.
+The `rtcIntersectNp` and `rtcOccludedNp` functions do not require the individual components of the SOA ray packets to be stored sequentially in memory, but at different addresses as specified in the `RTCRayNp` structure.

 The intersection context passed to the stream version of the ray query